m19c/gulp-run/README.md

 ### `cmd.exec([options], [callback])`

-Executes the command immediately, returning the output as a stream of vinyl.
-Use this method to start a pipeline in gulp.
+Executes the command immediately, returning the output as a vinyl stream.
+Unless the `silent` option is true, the output is tee'd to `process.stdout` with each line prepended by the string **"[*title*] "** where *title* is the command's name.

 The name of the file pushed down the pipe is the first word of the command.
-I recommend [gulp-rename] for renaming.
+See [gulp-rename] if you need more flexibility.

 #### Arguments
 1. `[callback]` *(Function)*: Execution is asynchronous.
 The callback is called once the